afrit-med-rayan/ZenGenius/README.md

-# ZenGenius
-# 📚 StudySync – PDF Summarizer & Flashcard Generator
+# 🧠 ZenGenius – AI-Powered PDF Summarizer & Flashcard Generator

-Welcome to **StudySync**, your AI-powered study assistant!
+Welcome to **ZenGenius**, your intelligent study companion!
-Built for **Data Hackfest by MLH**, this app helps students turn any textbook, article, or notes (PDF) into flashcards and study summaries in seconds using **Google Gemini Pro**.
+Built for **Data Hackfest by MLH**, this app helps students transform any textbook, article, or notes (PDF) into flashcards and study summaries in seconds using **Google Gemini Pro**.

 ---